Naomi Klein: Family

-Naomi Klein was born in Montreal, Quebec, and brought up in a Jewish family with a history of peace activism.
+Naomi Klein was born in Montreal, Quebec, into a Jewish family with a history of peace activism.
 Her parents were self-described hippies who emigrated from the United States in 1967 as war resisters to the Vietnam War.
-Her mother, documentary film-maker Bonnie Sherr Klein, is best known for her anti-pornography film Not a Love Story.
+Her mother, documentary filmmaker Bonnie Sherr Klein, is best known for her anti-pornography film Not a Love Story.
 Her father, Michael Klein, is a physician and a member of Physicians for Social Responsibility.
 Her brother, Seth Klein, is an author and the former director of the British Columbia office of the Canadian Centre for Policy Alternatives.

-Before World War II, her paternal grandparents were communists, but they began to turn against the Soviet Union after the Molotov–Ribbentrop Pact in 1939.
+Before World War II, her paternal grandparents were Communists, but they began to turn against the Soviet Union after the Molotov–Ribbentrop Pact in 1939.
 In 1942, her grandfather, an animator at Disney, was fired after the 1941 strike, and had to switch to working in a shipyard instead.
-By 1956 they had abandoned communism.
+By 1956, they had abandoned communism.
 Klein's father grew up surrounded by ideas of social justice and racial equality, but found it "difficult and frightening to be the child of Communists", a so-called red diaper baby.

 Klein's husband, Avi Lewis, was born into a political and journalistic family.
 His grandfather, David Lewis, was an architect and leader of the federal New Democratic Party, while his father, Stephen Lewis, was a leader of the Ontario New Democratic Party.
+Avi's mother is Michelle Landsberg, journalist, feminist, and campaigner.
 Avi Lewis works as a TV journalist and documentary filmmaker.
-The couple's only child, son Toma, was born on June 13, 2012.
+He is also an associate professor in the Department of Geography at the University of British Columbia.
+The couple have one son, Toma.

-Early life
+Early life and education

 Klein spent much of her teenage years in shopping malls, obsessed with designer labels.
-As a child and teenager, she found it "very oppressive to have a very public feminist mother" and she rejected politics, instead embracing "full-on consumerism".
+As a child and teenager, she found it "very oppressive to have a very public feminist mother," and she rejected politics, instead embracing "full-on consumerism".

 She has attributed her change in worldview to two catalysts.
 One was when she was 17 and preparing for the University of Toronto, her mother had a stroke and became severely disabled.
 Naomi, her father, and her brother took care of Bonnie through the period in hospital and at home, making educational sacrifices to do so.
 That year off prevented her "from being such a brat".
-The next year, after beginning her studies at the University of Toronto, the second catalyst occurred: the 1989 École Polytechnique massacre of female engineering students, which proved to be a wake-up call to feminism.
+The next year, after she had begun her studies at the University of Toronto, the second catalyst occurred: the 1989 École Polytechnique massacre of female engineering students, which proved to be a wake-up call to feminism.

 Klein's writing career began with contributions to The Varsity, a student newspaper, where she served as editor-in-chief.
 After her third year at the University of Toronto, she dropped out of university to take a job at The Globe and Mail, followed by an editorship at This Magazine.
-In 1995, she returned to the University of Toronto with the intention of finishing her degree but left University to pursue an internship in journalism before acquiring the final credits required to complete her degree.
+In 1995, she returned to the University of Toronto with the intention of finishing her degree but left to pursue an internship in journalism before acquiring the final credits required to complete her degree.